Now accepting registrations!

 Will you help me find a roommate to share hotel costs?

 We’re happy to help.
-On your retreat application, simply check “yes” to the “I would like to share a room” option.
+On your retreat registration form, simply check “yes” to the “I would like to share a room” option.
 If you are accepted to the Salt Cay writing program, along with instructions on how to book your hotel room at the discounted rates, we will send you a link to a list of postings from students who would also like to share a room.
 Please note that roommate requests are posted as a service to registrants.
 Room-sharing arrangements are the sole responsibility of the parties involved.

 What amenities are available at the Comfort Suites hotel?